To vote for Pederson, go to http://bc.peakperformanceproject.com/vote.

-Vernon artist Jodi Pederson hits a career PEAK
+Vernon artist Jodi Pederson needs your vote

 The intense B.C. music competition, headed by Vancouver radio station 102.7 The PEAK, is designed to promote, educate and develop independent artists.